Willeem/LanguageTechnologyProject/README.md

 This is the repository for a Language Technology Project, a master's course at RUG university.

 ## Dependencies
 The dependencies are easy to install with the provided requirements file.
-It is recommended to create a virtual environment and run the following code:
+It is recommended to create a virtual environment and run the following command:
 ```
 pip install -r requirements.txt
 ```